 - Description of the sample characteristics, and as appropriate, a comparison of the sample to the population the sample should represent, or from which it is drawn

-- Limitations: Given the nature and mission of PRiMER, we expect that submissions will generally have extensive limitations.
-Rather than aiming for flawless studies, we prefer to have a comprehensive description of all limitations, to allow complete assessment of quality by reviewers, and fully informed interpretation by readers.
-The statement of limitations is included as part of the Discussion section, as it is in most scientific journals.
+- Limitations: Manuscripts are expected to have a comprehensive description of all limitations, to allow complete assessment of quality by reviewers, and fully informed interpretation by readers.
+The statement of limitations is typically included as part of the Discussion section.

 - IRB determination that a project is “not research” (eg, quality improvement or assurance) or “not human subjects research” (eg, biological samples of deceased individuals).

 Example: “This project was determined by #### IRB to constitute a quality improvement activity, and not human subjects research.”